Apply Now | Funding Guidelines | Committee

 - For complete funding guidelines, click here.

 - Awards are based partly on need.
-As a result, each participating faculty member must disclose both existing external funding (for the most recent five years) and institutional resources available in the form of start-up funds or other discretionary research funds.
-All institutional research-support funds must be included, including endowed-chair funds, annual allocations, fixed-price contract surpluses, and other such sources.
+As a result, each participating faculty member must disclose both existing external funding sources (for the most recent five years) and institutional resources available in the form of start-up funds or other discretionary research funds.
+All institutional research-support funds must be noted, including endowed-chair funds, annual allocations, fixed-price contract surpluses, and other such sources.

 - For all awards, progress and final reports are required.
 Year 2 funding is contingent on submission of the Year 1 progress report.